Rancho Los Cerritos

 4600 Virgina Road

-Have a passion for history?
+Volunteer Opportunities Have a passion for history?
 Enjoy teaching young children and watching them learn and grow?
 Interested in living history and costuming?
 Want to learn about gardening or museum collections?
-Contact the Rancho at (562) 206-2040 for information on our many exciting volunteer opportunities - and get involved in your community!
+Contact the Rancho at (562) 206-2040 for information on our many exciting volunteer opportunities or visit rancholoscerritos.org/volunteer to learn more!
+History

 The historic rancho building dates from prior to 1844, when John Temple constructed a single story ranch building after marrying an heir of the Nieto family, the original recipients of the land grant in 1784.
-It replaced two earlier buildings on the site.
-John Temple then sold the 27,000-acre property to Bixby, Flint and Company, of which the Jotham Bixby family occupied the site and added a second story to the eastern end of the Rancho building.
-The Bixby family lived in the Rancho until 1881, after which it was occupied by other than family members until 1930, when it was remodeled and again occupied by the family until 1955.
-It was then donated to the City.
-The Rancho is a national, state and City landmark.
+John Temple later sold the 27,000-acre property to Bixby, Flint and Company.
+The Bixby family lived on the rancho and raised sheep there until 1881.
+It was remodeled in 1930 and a new generation of Bixby family members lived in the house until 1955, when it was donated to the city.